rscsam/Social-Contract/README.md

 many types of social media into one application that then allows users to gain following and follow new people utilizing a centralized virtual currency called "coins."

+<h2>Using git</h2>
+<h3>Branches and Pull Requests</h3>
+All code for this project should be done on your own branch.
+When you have finished your current task and are ready to merge your code into the main project, you should create a pull request from your branch into master (or whatever branch you want to merge into).
+You may not accept your own pull request unless you have consent from the rest of the team.
+Rather, you should ask another team member to review your pull request and confirm the merge.

+If you are reviewing a pull request, you should always leave a comment on it, regardless of whether you accept or decline.

 <h2>Coding Conventions</h2>
 <h3>Activities and Fragments</h3>
 In general, if two screens share common elements fixed to the same